philrmass/trimet-quickstop/docs/tasks.md

 # TriMet QuickStop Tasks
 ### To Do
-* Add graph component timeline
-* Place icons in correct location by time
-* Add labels for timeline
-* Add transparency arrows to timeline

 * Clear arrivals on am/pm switching
 * Clear arrivals on stop id change